PulseVet Equine Advisory Board Members

-Dr. McIlwraith is a Diplomate in the American College of Veterinary Surgeons (ACVS), as well as the American College of Veterinary Sports Medicine and Rehabilitation (ACVSMR).
+Dr. McIlwraith is a Diplomate in the American College of Veterinary Surgeons (ACVS) and the American College of Veterinary Sports Medicine and Rehabilitation (ACVSMR).
 He is a Past-President of the ACVS, the American Association of Equine Practitioners (AAEP), and the Veterinary Orthopedic Society (VOS).

 Dr. Wayne McIlwraith’s research interests include equine orthopaedic surgery, joint disease research, as well as osteoarthritis therapy (including gene therapy and stem cell therapies), articular cartilage repair, early diagnosis in osteoarthritis, and pre-fracture disease using imaging and fluid biomarkers.

-Dr. Ober initially travelled to Europe with the US Equestrian Team Developing Riders Tour.
-Since then, he’s accompanied horses to competitions around the world, traveling to Greece, Argentina, France, the Czech Republic, Germany, Great Britain, Spain, Denmark, Sweden, Hungary, Brazil and the Netherlands, among other places, to keep U.S. horses at the top of their game during team competition.
+Dr. Ober initially traveled to Europe with the US Equestrian Team Developing Riders Tour.
+Since then, he’s accompanied horses to competitions around the world, traveling to Greece, Argentina, France, the Czech Republic, Germany, Great Britain, Spain, Denmark, Sweden, Hungary, Brazil, and the Netherlands, among other places, and keep the US horses at the top of their game during the team competition.

 James A. Orsini is an Associate Professor of Surgery, School of Veterinary Medicine, University of Pennsylvania.
-Dr. Orsini received his DVM from Cornell University in 1977 and completed his internship and surgery residency training at Penn’s New Bolton Center campus and a two-year fellowship/lectureship before becoming a member of the standing faculty.
-He is board certified in surgery by the American College of Veterinary Surgeons with a special interest and expertise in orthopedics, clinical pharmacology, reconstructive surgery and laminitis.
-Dr. Orsini has published extensively on multiple equine subjects including pediatric surgery, antimicrobials, laminitis, gastric ulcers, pain and anti-inflammatory medications and related fields, with more than 400 original research, book chapters, abstracts and proceedings publications.
+Dr. Orsini received his DVM from Cornell University in 1977 and completed his internship and surgical residency training at Penn’s New Bolton Center campus and a two-year fellowship/lectureship before becoming a member of the standing faculty.
+He is board-certified in surgery by the American College of Veterinary Surgeons with a special interest and expertise in orthopedics, clinical pharmacology, reconstructive surgery, and laminitis.
+Dr. Orsini has published extensively on multiple equine subjects, including pediatric surgery, antimicrobials, laminitis, gastric ulcers, pain, anti-inflammatory medications, and related fields, with more than 400 original research, book chapters, abstracts, and proceedings publications.
 He is co-editor of Equine Emergencies: Treatment and Procedures, with Dr. Thomas Divers, in its fourth edition and published in seven languages, and currently co-editor on a book soon to be published entitled: Comparative Veterinary Anatomy: A Clinical Approach, with Drs.
 Nora Grenager and Alexander de Lahunta.
-Dr. Orsini’s current research interests are in pain management, understanding the pathophysiology of laminitis – prevention and treatments, pharmacokinetics and sports medicine related problems.
+Dr. Orsini’s current research interests are pain management, understanding the pathophysiology of laminitis – prevention and treatments, pharmacokinetics, and sports medicine-related problems.